I want to host a clinic… what should I expect?

 -Create an order of go for participants

--Create a waiver for your guests to sign
+-Create a waiver for your guests to sign if needed

 Do people have to have their own horse to participate?